bonitasoft/bonita-doc/md/create-application.md

 Creating the application is the final step of this getting started tutorial.

-But before we actually create the application we need to deploy in Bonita Portal our application page:
+But before we actually create the application we need to deploy our application page in the Bonita Portal:
 - in the Studio project explorer go in *Pages/Forms/Layouts* and select "claimsList" page
 - do a right click and select "Deploy"